aalto-trafficsense/regular-routes-server/sql_admin/README.md

 1. Add sequences and indexes: `postgres=# \i index_dudd.sql`

 _Note: `index_dudd.sql` includes a parameter for setting the last sequence element for all three tables.
 The script is by default set to work over an empty table, i.e. the number setting entries are commented out.
 If using `index_dudd.sql` to restore indexes to existing tables, uncomment the command and modify the number accordingly.
 The last number can be found with e.g. `SELECT MAX(id) FROM device_data ;`._

+## Create a blank waypoints table (with indexes)

+Setup an empty database as documented above or DROP the previous waypoints table.

+`$ psql -U postgres -f create_waypoints.sql`